SDP-09/cloud9-website/content/pages/how-it-works.md

 Navigation must rely on a precomputed floor plan.
 This would either be created manually, or by using SLAM (Simultaneous localization and mapping).
 SLAM is creating or updating a map of an unknown environment while simultaneously keeping track of the robot’s location within it.
 After speaking with the expert Christopher McGreavy, we investigated two suggested methods for navigation:

 - Method 1: using SLAM for real-time map-building and obstacle avoidance.
-- Method 2: manually ‘pre-draw’ the map and use naive obstacle avoidance which involves 3 actions: Turn left,turn right, or move backwards.
+- Method 2: manually ‘pre-draw’ the map and use naïve obstacle avoidance which involves 3 actions: Turn left, turn right, or move backwards.

 As a team, we decided on <b>Method 1</b> as it allowed us to implement a more general solution.
 The desk coordinates must be hard-coded, due to the difficulty of identifying tables on the map from LIDAR data, which is not a problem as we already need to drive the robot around for mapping the room and can store coordinates in front of tables.
 With this, we can create a map of any environment.
 However in the case of failure we were prepared to switch to method 2 for a more basic solution.